Trip Planning for Southern Madison

 Taylor Fork

-Wind Slab avalanche at Taylor Fork
+Triggered avalanche in Taylor Fork

 Incident details include images